Elmer McCollum: Retirement and death

-Posthumous controversy

-In her 1994 biography of Cornelia Kennedy for the Journal of Nutrition, former University of Minnesota graduate dean Patricia B. Swan writes "forgotten...are the women who worked with Elmer V. McCollum throughout his outstanding research career."
-In his editor's note, Thomas Jukes adds, "I would hope this is not the case."
+Misconduct allegations

-Johns Hopkins professor Richard David Semba has written extensively on vitamin A. His 2012 paper The Discovery of the Vitamins explicitly accuses McCollum of scientific misconduct, a theme Semba explores again in his 2012 book The Vitamin A Story.
-He believes that McCollum transferred from the University of Wisconsin to Johns Hopkins University under suspicion of possible academic dishonesty.
-Semba cites an extraordinary 1918 letter written by Edwin B. Hart, chair of the University of Wisconsin department of agricultural chemistry, to the journal Science.
+Richard Semba's 2012 paper "The Discovery of the Vitamins" and his 2012 book "The Vitamin A Story" discuss allegations of research misconduct by McCollum at the University of Wisconsin.
+Semba cites a 1918 letter written by Edwin B. Hart, chair of the University of Wisconsin department of agricultural chemistry, to the journal Science.
 Hart states in this letter, which was published under the title "Professional Courtesy", that a paper co-authored by McCollum and Nina Simmonds, "A Study of the Dietary Essential, Water-Soluble B, in Relation to its Solubility and Stability Towards Reagents", is actually the work of Harry Steenbock, who is mentioned only in a footnote and is thus the victim of a "gross injustice".
 Further, Hart says that all the records of rat feeding at Wisconsin disappeared during the change of staff.
-Semba accuses McCollum not only of stealing the Wisconsin research notebooks, but also of sabotage, by releasing all the rats from their cages in the rat colony when he left.

-Semba disputes McCollum and Davis's claim to the discovery of vitamin A, which was based on their observation that the unidentified substance was "fat-soluble", for three reasons: